halomademeapc/GravyVrc.Summoner/README.md

 ## Installation

 ### Microsoft Store
-The easiest way to install Summoner is via the Microsoft Store.
+~~The easiest way to install Summoner is via the Microsoft Store.~~ Currently there is an issue where the app crashes instantly when installed from the store.
+See [#17](https://github.com/halomademeapc/GravyVrc.Summoner/issues/17).
 [![Get it from the Microsoft Store](https://get.microsoft.com/images/en-US%20dark.svg)](https://apps.microsoft.com/store/detail/9PBSBFXXP0DF?launch=true&mode=mini)

 ### Manual Installation